[VIDEO] Right Angle Gearboxes: Answers to Common Questions

 There are two main types of lubrication that are commonly used in right angle gearboxes.
-One is grease — if the gearbox is not adequately sealed to use a fluid lubricant than normally a thick grease, like a grade 2, is used so that it can be retained in the gearcase.
-If the gearbox is sealed, like our CRL models, which include shaft seals, then a fluid lubricant like a 00 grade grease or gear oil may be used.
+One is grease — if the gearbox is not adequately sealed to use a fluid lubricant then normally a thick grease, like a grade 2, is used so that it can be retained in the gearcase.
+If the gearbox is sealed, like our CRL models, which include shaft seals, then a fluid lubricant like a 00-grade grease or gear oil may be used.

 Are there advantages to either type of lubricant?

-Grease will be more economical and suitable for most light duty and intermittent use applications.
-Oil offers the benefit of better, long term lubrication is preferable in higher service factor and continuous use applications.
+Grease will be more economical and suitable for most light-duty and intermittent use applications.
+Oil offers the benefit of better, long-term lubrication.
+It is preferable in higher service factors and continuous use applications.

 What are some mounting options?